The objective is to resolve disputes in a simple, affordable, and timely manner.

 General Penalty | A fine not exceeding RM10,000 for each offense if no specific penalty is provided. |

-Penalty for Continuous Offense | A daily fine not exceeding RM1,000 for continuous offenses after conviction |
+Penalty for Continuous Offense | A daily fine not exceeding RM1,000 for continuous offenses after conviction. |

 Penalty for Repeated Offense | A fine not exceeding RM20,000 or imprisonment not exceeding 5 years. |

-Issues on policy
+A. Issues on policy

 Secretariat, National Wage Consultative Council